syncfusion-content/blazor-docs/blazor/appbar/size-and-color.md

 ### Prominent AppBar

-This height mode can be set to the AppBar by setting `AppBarMode.Prominent` to the property `Mode`.
+This height mode can be set to the AppBar by setting `AppBarMode.Prominent` to the property [Mode](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Navigations.SfAppBar.html#Syncfusion_Blazor_Navigations_SfAppBar_Mode).
 Prominent AppBar is displayed with longer height, and can be used for larger titles, images or texts.
 It is also longer than regular.
+In the folllowing example, we have customized the prominent text using align-self and white-space CSS property.
+You can change the prominent AppBar height if larger titles, images or texts are used.

 ```cshtml
 @using Syncfusion.Blazor.Navigations